 - Other designations: NGC 6960, C34

 Although the Cygnus Loop Nebula (Veil Nebula) should really be viewed as a complete structure, it is so large that some parts of it have been given their own names and designations, one of which is the Western Veil Nebula, arguably the most beautiful part of the larger structure.
 This part of the Veil is illuminated by an unrelated star, 52 Cygni, but for those observers who want to investigate the entire structure with scopes of 8-inch aperture, other parts of the Veil are close by, sporting names such as the Eastern Veil, and Pickering’s – (or Fleming’s) Triangle, depending on the source consulted.

 As a matter of interest though, the Veil Nebula appears the way it does because the debris cloud released during the supernova event that had created the nebula is moving through the surrounding gas clouds at about 600 000 km/hour, creating complex shock fronts as it expands.

 - Object type: Spiral galaxy

 - Coordinates: RA: 09h 5m 33.2s | Dec: +69° 03’ 55”

 - Other designations: NGC 3031, M81

-Located about 12 million light years away, which is relatively close as large galaxies go, Bode’s galaxy is near enough, and bright enough to make it an excellent object of study for professional and amateur astronomers alike.
-In fact, looking through a 6-inch telescope you will see M81 as a halo of low-level nebulosity surrounding a bright core.
-The galaxy also contains a very active nucleus, harbouring as it does, a super massive black hole, estimated to weigh in at about 70 million Suns.
+Located about 12 million light-years away, which is relatively close as large galaxies go, Bode’s galaxy is near enough and bright enough to make it an excellent object of study for professional and amateur astronomers alike.
+In fact, looking through a 6-inch telescope, you will see M81 as a halo of low-level nebulosity surrounding a bright core.
+The galaxy also contains a very active nucleus, harboring as it does, a supermassive black hole, estimated to weigh in at about 70 million Suns.